sandervalstar/meson_test/README.md

 More information on meson and ninja is provided further below in this README.

 **4. Running executables**
 If you run ls now after compiling, you’d see there is a new directory called `build`.
 This directory contains the compiled binary executables that you can run.
-For example, to run main.cpp from the BST portion of the assignment, run the command below from the root folder of your project:
+For example, to run my-gtest do:

 `./build/test/my-gtest/my-gtest.cpp.executable`